H. H. Gregg: Fine Lines

 Fine Lines was a division of H. H. Gregg that was introduced November 1, 2004.
 Each of its ten stores offered over 18000 sqft of premium lines of appliances.
 Products and brands varied by location.
 There were ten Fine Lines locations.

 Stock

-H. H. Gregg had its initial public offering on July 20, 2007, at US$13.72 and was traded on the New York Stock Exchange under the ticker symbol HGG.
+H. H. Gregg had its initial public offering on July 20, 2007, at US$13.72 per share, and was traded on the New York Stock Exchange under the ticker symbol HGG.

 On February 27, 2017, it was announced that the NYSE suspended trading of HGG in preparation for delisting.
 HGG shares were formally delisted on March 27, 2017, and became listed in OTC Pink.

 Sponsorship

 On December 17, 2007, H. H. Gregg signed as one of 14 founding corporate partners for the Lucas Oil Stadium, home of the NFL's Indianapolis Colts.
 H. H. Gregg's deal earned them rights to advertise in the south gate and display many of their large, flat panel televisions.
 The south gate was also home to a new 26000 sqft H. H. Gregg showroom.

 From late 2016 until the company's closing, H. H. Gregg sponsored several drivers on the Andretti Autosport team.
 They sponsored Carlos Muñoz and Marco Andretti.
 They were slated to become the full-time sponsor of Andretti in 2017, and sponsored them at St. Petersburg.
 When the company closed, the team removed their logos on their cars, although the logo remained on the firesuits.
 When Takuma Sato won the 2017 Indianapolis 500, the company logos were still seen on the left breast of his firesuit though H. H. Gregg had closed three days prior to the race.